boldbi/bold-bi-docs/docs/faq/customizing-the-start-day-of-the-week-in-bold-bi.md

 - Navigate to the site settings.

-- Select `English (United Kingdom)` for Monday or `English (United States)` for Sunday as the start day of the week.
+- Choose `English (United Kingdom)` for Monday or `English (United States)` for Sunday as the start day of the week.
-- Every language setting will reflect the cultural norm for the start day of the week.
+- Every language setting will reflect the cultural norm for the starting day of the week.
-- Save the changes and refresh the application to apply the new language settings.
+- Save the changes and refresh the application in order to apply the new language settings.

   ![Customize week start](/static/assets/faq/images/CWS-uk.png#max-width=100%)